-Peer Support gives a Year 9 student a 'big brother or sister,' whom they know and trust, to talk over problems with, when they might be reluctant to approach a teacher.
+Peer Support gives a Year 9 student a mentor, whom they know and trust, to talk over problems with, when they might be reluctant to approach a teacher.
 It also raises the self-esteem of the seniors and encourages them to act in a mature way.